alephgamma/Compliance/README.md

 # Compliance

+This repo contains useful Compliance Operator information, tools and techniques - but defintions first.

 Compliance in an IT security context means several things.
 In a broad sense, Compliance (or security) covers physical, administrative and technical requirements (legal and contractual) with the implementation of security best practices and standards on any program / project with their respective IT systems.
 RedHat's OpenShift Compliance Operator can be used to manage these security settings.

-This repo contains useful Compliance Operator information, tools and techniques.

 This is a work in progress.